aliciatb/blog/content/about.md

 - Data, all kinds!
 (Demographic, expenditures, equity, police, weed, sea lions, meta, etc.)
 - People - energized and inspired by the teams I have the privilege to partner with on projects
-- Love R, Python, Power BI, Tableau and Excel (quite certain that my next gig will likely be in a Data Evangelist role using delightful tools to accelerate data insights)
+- Love R, Python, Power BI, Tableau, Excel and mixing data with markdown for communication to others and reminders to future me
 - I am an impatient advocate for diversity and dream of the day when people include all people and not merely _guys_
 - I insist on leadership accountability (as well as my own) and envision a day when we tackle issues _now_ rather than later